presented with the Houston Latino Film Festival

 with Directors Cristina Ibarra and Alex Rivera and Human Rights Advocate Antonio Arellano

 The Houston Cinema Arts Society (HCAS) is partnering with the Houston Latino Film Festival (HLFF) to present a week-long virtual run of The Infiltrators from Friday, May 15th to Thursday, May 21st, including a live virtual Q&A with directors Cristina Ibarra and Alex Rivera and Human Rights Advocate Antonio Arellano on Wednesday, May 20th at 7pm on the Houston Cinema Arts YouTube Page, moderated by HCAS Artistic Director Jessica Green and HLFF Programming Director Pedro Rivas.
+This program is made possible with funding from Humanities Texas and the National Endowment for the Humanities (NEH) as part of the federal CARES Act.

 Members get a $2 discount!